speedment/speedment-doc/pages/stream_fundamentals.md

             (a, b) -> a + b
         )
 ```
-Returns the value of 10 because we start with 0 and the add all the `Integer` elements in the stream.
-The stream can be executed i parallel whereby the last lambda will be used to combine results from each thread.
-If the stream is empty, 0 is returned.
+Returns the value of 10 since this example simply adds all the `Integer` elements in the `Stream` beginning with 0.
+The `Stream` can be executed i parallel whereby the last lambda will be used to combine results from each thread.
+If the `Stream` is empty, 0 is returned.

 ### iterator